smithy-lang/smithy/designs/default-zero-value.md

 We will work to improve the accuracy and consistency of the required trait in AWS API models where possible, but it will take significant time and effort from hundreds of different teams within AWS.
-To accommodate this shift in modeling changes, we will use the `@nullable` trait to influence code generation and provide AWS SDK specific code generation recommendations.
+To accommodate this shift in modeling changes, we will use the `@clientOptional` trait to influence code generation and provide AWS SDK specific code generation recommendations.

-The `@nullable` trait will be backfilled onto AWS models as needed.
-Services with a history of frequently adding or removing the required trait will apply the `@nullable` to every `@required` member.
-Other AWS models will only apply the `@nullable` trait to members that target structures or unions.
-Over time, as models are audited and corrected, we can remove the `@nullable` trait and release improved AWS SDKs.
+The `@clientOptional` trait will be backfilled onto AWS models as needed.
+Services with a history of frequently adding or removing the required trait will apply the `@clientOptional` to every `@required` member.
+Other AWS models will only apply the `@clientOptional` trait to members that target structures or unions.
+Over time, as models are audited and corrected, we can remove the `@clientOptional` trait and release improved AWS SDKs.

 Backfilling this trait on AWS models is admittedly be an inconvenience for developers, but it is less catastrophic than previously generated client code